-Noninvestigatory searches in the workplace including accessing an employee's desk, file cabinets, or work area to obtain information needed for usual business purposes may occur when an employee is unavailable.
+Non-investigatory searches in the workplace including accessing an employee's desk, file cabinets, or work area to obtain information needed for usual business purposes may occur when an employee is unavailable.
 Therefore, employees are hereby notified that they have no legitimate expectation of privacy in those places.
 In addition, the district reserves the right to conduct searches when there is reasonable cause to believe a search will uncover evidence of work-related misconduct.
 Such an investigatory search may include drug and alcohol testing if the suspected violation relates to drug or alcohol use.
 The district may search the employee, the employee's personal items, and work areas including district-owned computers, lockers, and private vehicles parked on district premises or work sites or used in district business.

 Employees Required to Have a Commercial Driver's License.
 Any employee whose duties require a commercial driver's license (CDL) is subject to drug and alcohol testing.
 This includes all drivers who operate a motor vehicle designed to transport 16 or more people counting the driver, drivers of large vehicles, or drivers of vehicles used in the transportation of hazardous materials.
-Teachers, coaches, or other employees who primarily perform duties other than driving are subject to testing requirements if their duties include driving a commercial motor vehicle.
+Teachers, coaches, or other employees who primarily perform duties other than driving are subject to testing requirements in order to drive any school vehicle even if they are not transporting students.

 Drug testing will be conducted before an individual assumes driving responsibilities.
 Alcohol and drug tests will be conducted when reasonable suspicion exists, at random, when an employee returns to duty after engaging in prohibited conduct, and as a follow-up measure.
 Testing may be conducted following accidents.
-Return-to-duty and follow-up testing will be conducted if an employee who has violated the prohibited alcohol conduct standards or tested positive for alcohol or drugs is allowed to return to duty.

-All employees required to have a CDL or who otherwise are subject to alcohol and drug testing will receive a copy of the district's policy, the testing requirements, and detailed information on alcohol and drug abuse and the availability of assistance programs.
+Drivers will be permanently suspended from driving duties if the employee has violated the prohibited alcohol conduct standards or tested positive for alcohol or drugs.
+All employees required to hold a CDL or who otherwise are subject to alcohol and drug testing will receive a copy of the district's policy, the testing requirements, and detailed information on alcohol and drug abuse and the availability of assistance programs.